kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ### Configuring replicas and automatic scaling

 By default, only one replica of Kiali is deployed.
-I needed, you can change the replica count with the following configuration:
+If needed, you can change the replica count like in the following example:

 ```yaml
 spec: